-NDOW has recently initiated a study with Utah State University focusing on competitive interactions between feral equids (horses and burros) and big game species in Nevada.
-We are interested in using remote sensing imagery and robust statistical analyses to evaluate and prioritize conflict areas between feral equids and wildlife.
+NDOW has initiated a collaborative project with Utah State University examining the competitive interactions between feral horses and burros and big games species within priority herd areas in Nevada.
+The first step in the process is to determine the extent and degree of overlap in the ranges and distributions of feral equids and native ungulates (Stoner et al In-Review).
+A more in-depth investigation using remote sensing imagery will be included for the 2020-2021 analysis.
 A brief synopsis of the project can be found in the attached proposal titled "Prioritizing and Protecting Natural Water Sources".
 NDOW received partial funding for this project through the Nevada Department of Wildlife Heritage program.
-However, we are still seeking \$50,000 to purchase and process high resolution satellite imagery that will be used to quantify daily Normalized Difference Vegetation Index (NDVI) and surface water using a modeling approach.
-This budget item will be used for the acquisition and analysis of several key remote sensing products used to predict conflict areas between mule deer, pronghorn and feral equids.
 Specifically, we will use covariates including NDVI and surface water reflectance developed by researchers (Robb et al 2019, Stoner et al 2016) to apply statistical models for predicting animals' movements based on remote sensing data.

-Project #4 - Habitat evaluation and vegetation sampling in stopover sites

-This project seeks to evaluate the existing vegetation communities and potential improvements in habitat treatments in identified and mapped migration corridors and stopover sites using recently mapped migration data for mule deer.
+Project #4 - Habitat evaluation and vegetation sampling in stopover sites habitat treatments in identified and mapped migration corridors and stopover sites using recently mapped migration data for mule deer.
 The research will incorporate on the ground field samples collected by field crews to evaluate use of treatments and control sites by mule deer.
 Field data will consist of vegetation samples in targeted areas as well as fecal samples from mule deer in associated habitat treatment areas.
 We are budgeting for \$50,000 in contract services to collect field data and analyze date by third party or university contractor to examine effects of past habitat treatments on vegetation growth (plant vigor and distribution) and invasive species in relation to use of those habitat treatments by GPS collared mule deer.
 This work will be critical for evaluating current and future restoration projects designed to improve winter range and stopover habitats for migrating ungulates such as pronghorn, elk, and mule deer.